Student Lab Setup

 Now, throughout the lab you will probably find it useful to connect to the actual internet from your server.
 The easiest way to do this is to set one vlan to be your "Internet Vlan".
 For now, we will just use vlan 10 for this.

 Figure out whatever port on the switch is plugged directly into the internet.
 This is most likely a ethernet port that connects to the building's network, like a wall port.
-Once you know what number port that is, run these commands to change its vlan to 10, replacing X with the port number:
+Once you know what number port that is, run these commands to change its vlan to 10:

 This creates a new vlan that won't interfere with the lab network we are creating on vlan 60, which we can access through the server after we configure it.